Homeschooling Kindergarten. 6 Popular Questions Parents Ask Homeschooling Kindergarten

 When to start homeschooling your kindergarten-age child depends on several factors.
 Young children are full of enthusiasm and wonder; homeschooling kindergarten should foster their curiosity and creativity.

-Don't forget, homeschooling happens throughout the day.
+Don't forget, that homeschooling happens throughout the day.
 You are homeschooling when your child helps you measure ingredients for a recipe, when you snuggle up together to read a book, as you pull weeds in the yard and marvel at their long roots.

 However, there is a time when you want to start some more formal instruction in a few subject areas, like math.
 So, at what age does homeschool kindergarten begin?